pythonanywhere/flask-tutorials/tutorial-2.md

 <img width="500" src="/static/images/flask-tutorial-final-result.png">

-It was made up of two files; a Python one which controlled what it did, and a template one that controlled how it was displayed.
+It was made up of two files; a Python file which controlled what it did, and a template file that controlled how it was displayed.
 All of our code was under source-code control, and it was running as a website on PythonAnywhere.